 - be open to meeting and talking with new people – that is where a lot of the travel experience lies – but be careful on how you divulge personal information.

 - research places in advance, if possible, so you know what to expect (i.e., “have a familiar view” – I like to Google the street view of new addresses I’m going to first).

 - if something, someone or someplace makes you feel uncomfortable, go with your gut – leave.

 BRAZIL BUDGET TRAVEL TIPS

-Additionally, if you love to shop but are on a budget, then Brazil’s exchange rate and lower prices, depending on the product, could make you very happy.
+Additionally, if you love to shop, Brazil’s exchange rate and lower prices, depending on the product, could make you very happy shopping on a budget.